Table of contents

 Why Should One Use AWS Direct Connect

 Secondly, one of the benefits is scalability, as Direct Connect allows you to pump up the bandwidth speed with little to no effort.
 This bandwidth speed extension encompasses fixed data centers and backup servers.
-One can add more AWS tools and rest easy with Direct Connect as the AWS connection shoulders the load.
+One can add more AWS tools and rest easy with Direct Connect, as the AWS connection shoulders the load.

 Azure ExpressRoute

 The Azure users can connect from any network, whether an Ethernet-enabled one or any virtual cross-connection.
-ExpressRoute bypasses the public internet pathway and creates an internet uplink that allows the Azure users to access the cloud resources.
-With significantly reduced latencies and more reliability, users of ExpressRoute can conduct business operations better as regular internet connections have the global populace hogging the bandwidth.
+ExpressRoute bypasses the public internet pathway and creates an internet uplink that allows Azure users to access the cloud resources.
+With significantly reduced latencies and more reliability, users of ExpressRoute can conduct business operations better, as regular internet connections have the global populace hogging the bandwidth.

 Useful Link: Microsoft Azure Disaster Recovery Services